Exploring the Impact of HAPS-RIS on UAV-Based Networks: a Novel Network Architecture: Problem Formulation and Proposed Solution Techniques

-\begin{proof} Maximizing $U^{\rm{HAPS}}$ is equivalent to maximizing the area of HAPS-RIS zone which is $\pi \left( R^{2}_{0}-R^{2}\right)$. $R_0$ is the outer circle radius and as it has a fixed value, maximizing $\pi \left( R^{2}_{0}-R^{2}\right)$ is equivalent to minimizing $\pi R^{2}$. \end{proof} The solution of \textbf{OP 1-b}, i.e., \( R^* \), is obtained in the proposed Algorithm \ref{alg:algorithm1} which is an iterative algorithm.
+The solution of \textbf{OP 1-b}, i.e., \( R^* \), is obtained by the proposed DyRaZARC technique.
 In each iteration, the zone boundary and user sets are updated, and users in the HAPS-RIS zone are assigned to their respective RIS clusters using a random injective function, with an equal number of subcarriers allocated to each user.
 In the proposed geometric channel model for the HAPS-RIS zone, the channel gain is affected by the locations of the RIS clusters, the users, and the CS.
 Hence, the random allocation of RIS clusters is justified due to the geometric configuration of the system, where the RIS dimensions are negligible compared to the distances between the HAPS and the users.
 Furthermore, an injective function is adopted to ensure that each user in the HAPS-RIS zone is uniquely assigned to one of the available RIS clusters.
 This process continues until the maximum number of users in the HAPS-RIS zone is achieved while satisfying the rate requirement.